BASEBALL: Pioneers rally for regional title

 Against the Raiders, Reisinger allowed three unearned runs on six hits while walking one and striking out 16 — which matched his total from a game earlier this season — over 6 1/3 innings.
 Fellow senior Eli Watson came on to get the final two outs.

-Max Beatty also drove in a pair of runs while Rodski and freshman Jack Beyl each scored twice for the Pioneers, who will be seeking their seventh regional title and first since 2017.
+Beatty also drove in a pair of runs while Rodski and freshman Jack Beyl each scored twice for the Pioneers.

 .